junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 }
 ```

 Now we have everything we need for a functioning virtual DOM!
-Conceptually, this is almost the same approach that React uses for diffing, and it works really well.
+Conceptually, this is similar to [the approach that React uses](https://reactjs.org/docs/reconciliation.html) for diffing, but React is perhaps _slightly_ [more sophisticated](https://github.com/acdlite/react-fiber-architecture) than what we've created.

-We could always add features or optimize it, of course.
-For example, currently, if we remove a node from a set of siblings, then all of the sibling DOM nodes after it in the list will be modified unnecessarily, due to their positions shifting by one.
-React handles this by optionally using unique string keys for lists of elements rather than keeping track of them by numeric index relative to their siblings.
-This allows React to track list items across renders and only update their DOM objects if they actually change.

-I'll leave that as an exercise for you, though.
+Notably we don't support string keys, which would allow us to avoid unnecessarily re-rendering a bunch of nodes when adding, moving, and removing a node in a list of siblings, but I'll leave that as an exercise for you.

 The only thing left now is to put our little VDOM to the test.